 At Epicodus, you'll learn how to build web applications from top to bottom with modern technologies and practices.
 More importantly than any particular skill, though, you'll learn how to think like a programmer, write good code, and pick up new languages and technologies in this fast-changing industry.

-You don't need any prior education or experience - seriously!
+You don't need any prior education or experience.
 That said, we expect you to try out programming basics on your own before applying, to make sure that you actually like it.
+Each course has a small test to make sure you've done your homework.
 A good place to start learning is the Epicodus curriculum at www.learnhowtoprogram.com.

-You will need to spend forty hours per week in class for four months, plus a few hours per week of homework.
+You will need to spend forty hours per week in class for four months, plus a few hours per week on homework.
 There will also be about 40 hours of pre-class homework.
-Class is from nine to six, Monday through Friday, with an hour for lunch.
+Class is 9am to 5pm, Monday through Friday, with an hour for lunch.

 We offer three payment plans:

-Or, sign up to hear about future classes:
+Or, sign up to hear when applications open for future classes: